-Check That Spring Brakes Come On Automatically.
+Check Spring Brakes Come On Automatically.
 Continue to fan off the air pressure by stepping on and off the brake pedal to reduce tank pressure.
-The tractor protection valve and parking brake valve should close (pop out) on a tractor-trailer combination vehicle and the parking brake valve should close (pop out) on other combination and single vehicle types when the air pressure falls to the manufacturer's specification (20 - 45 psi).
-This will cause the spring brakes to come on.
+The tractor protection valve and parking brake valve should close (pop out) on a tractor-trailer combination vehicle and the parking brake valve should close (pop out) on other combination and single vehicle types when the air pressure falls to the manufacturer's specification (20-45 psi).

 Check Rate of Air Pressure Buildup.
 When the engine is at operating rpms, the pressure should build from 85 to 100 psi within 45 seconds in dual air systems.
 (If the vehicle has larger than minimum air tanks, the buildup time can be longer and still be safe.
 Check the manufacturer's specifications.)
-In single air systems (pre-1975), typical requirements are pressure buildup from 50 to 90 psi within 3 minutes with the engine at an idle speed of 600-900 rpms.
+In single air systems (pre-1975), typical requirements are pressure build up from 50 to 90 psi within 3 minutes with the engine at an idle speed of 600-900 rpms.